Rafik Djebbour: Panionios

 Before signing to Panionios, Djebbour went on trial at English club Watford but was not retained as Aidy Boothroyd stated "He wasn't what I was looking for".

 His first six months with Panionios, Djebbour scored four goals in the remaining 14 games.
 He would go on to score 15 goals in 27 appearances.
 In the summer of 2008, AEK Athens expressed their interest in signing Djebbour.
-He completed his move to the "Dikefalos-Aetos" on 1 July 2008.
+He completed his move to the yellow-blacks on 1 July 2008.

 AEK Athens

 In 2008, Djebbour transferred to AEK for €3.2 million.
 Djebbour scored his first goal for AEK in the 93rd minute in the home 2–1 win against Asteras Tripolis, giving his club the three points.
-Djebbour got into a fight with teammate Nacho Scocco in a training ground bust-up.
-On 30 September 2009, it was reported that Djebbour clashed with AEK Athens' coach Dusan Bajevic and was not allowed to train with the rest of the season for four months.
+Djebbour got into a fight with teammate Ignacio Scocco in a training ground bust-up.
+On 30 September 2009, it was reported that Djebbour clashed with the manager of AEK Athens, Dušan Bajević and was not allowed to train with the rest of the season for four months.
 During his absence from AEK Athens' training, Djebbour had been training with Celtic and Blackburn Rovers.
 On 7 September 2010, Djebbour signed a three-year deal keeping at the club until 2013.
 Djebbour's contract is worth €3.3 million with a buy-out clause of €7 million.

 After signing his contract extension in 2010, he began the 2010 season in great form, scoring 3 goals in three games (2–1 loss to Kerkyra, 1–0 win against Panserraikos, and a 2–2 draw with Asteras Tripolis) for the regular season as well as a goal during AEK's 3–1 Europa League win against Hajduk Split.

 On 2 January 2011, Djebbour had another clash, this time with Manolo Jimenez, the current AEK Athens coach.
 Jimenez reportedly stressed to Djebbour that he is not allowed to attend the next day training and that he should instead meet with the chairman of AEK Athens.

 After the incidents with Manolo Jimenez, Djebbour requested immediately to be released on a free transfer by AEK.
 He also requested to be paid his remaining wages doubled.
 Lens and other French teams declared interest in buying him.

 Djebbour threatened AEK's board and was ready to seek a solution in court.